Khateebxtreme/IOT_SKETCHES-ARDUINO/Fundamentals/Readme.md

-**This folder is reserved for the very basic of code and circuitory when introduced to IoT using any kind of development board.**
+**This folder is reserved for the very basic of code and circuitory when introduced to IoT using Arduino or any development board in combination with an Arduino UNO.**